Skip to main content

 How long are ADHD wait times in Melbourne?

 ADHD specialist wait times in Melbourne are among the longest in Australia, typically 6 to 18 months for a psychiatrist assessment, and often longer for public patients.
 Some private psychiatrists have wait lists exceeding 12 months.
 Regional Victoria faces even greater challenges with fewer specialists available.
-These wait times are a key driver behind the push for GP prescribing reforms in Victoria.
+With approximately 163,000 Victorian children and 320,000 adults living with ADHD, these wait times are a key driver behind the $750K reform commitment to train 150 GPs by September 2026.

 What can I do while waiting for ADHD assessment in Victoria?

-While waiting for a specialist appointment, you can: (1) Ask your GP for a preliminary screening using validated tools like the ASRS or a DSM-5-aligned assessment — this won't result in medication but helps build your clinical picture.
+With reforms targeting September 2026, the wait for GP-level prescribing is nearly over.
+In the meantime: (1) Ask your GP for a preliminary screening using validated tools like the ASRS or a DSM-5-aligned assessment — this builds your clinical file and will be valuable when trained GPs begin prescribing.
 (2) Try the free ADHD screener on ClientForms to understand your symptoms.
 (3) Explore non-medication strategies with your GP, including CBT, exercise, sleep hygiene, and workplace accommodations.
 (4) Consider telehealth options with interstate specialists who may have shorter wait times.
 (5) Join ADHD support groups in Melbourne and Victoria for peer advice.

 What ADHD screening tools can Victorian GPs use?